Ron Paul: Ballots and voting

-He is an outspoken proponent of increased ballot access for third-party candidates.
+Paul is an outspoken proponent of increased ballot access for third-party candidates.
 He has sought to repeal the National Voter Registration Act of 1993, also known as the Motor Voter law.

 Secession

 Paul has stated that secession from the United States "is a deeply American principle" and that "If the possibility of secession is completely off the table there is nothing to stop the federal government from continuing to encroach on our liberties and no recourse for those who are sick and tired of it."
 Paul wrote the remarks in a post on his Congressional website in one of his final public statements as a member of Congress, noting that many petitions had been submitted to the White House calling for secession in the wake of the November 2012 election.

 Social issues

 Citing the Ninth and Tenth Amendments, Paul advocates states' rights to decide how to regulate social matters not cited directly by the Constitution.
 He opposes federal regulation of such matters as the death penalty (although he opposes capital punishment), of education, of drugs, and of marriage.
 Regarding same-sex marriage, he stated in 2011 that "My personal opinion is government shouldn't be involved.
 The whole country would be better off if individuals made those decisions and it was a private matter."
 He endorsed revising the military's "don't ask, don't tell" policy to concern mainly disruptive sexual behavior (whether heterosexual or homosexual).
 His abortion-related legislation, such as the Sanctity of Life Act in 2005, is intended to negate Roe v.
 Wade and to get "the federal government completely out of the business of regulating state matters."
 Paul says his years as an obstetrician led him to believe that life begins at conception.

-Paul opposes the federal War on Drugs, and advocates that states should decide whether to regulate or deregulate drugs such as medical and recreational marijuana, and other substances.
-In 2001, he joined with Democratic Congressman Barney Frank in helping pass the States' Rights to Medical Marijuana Act (H.R.
-2592), an attempt to stop the federal government from preempting states' medical marijuana laws.

-Paul again partnered with Frank in support of online gambling rights.
-In 2006, both strongly opposed H.R.
-4777, the Internet Gambling Prohibition and Enforcement Act, and H.R.
-4411, the Goodlatte-Leach Internet Gambling Prohibition Act.

 Paul was critical of the Civil Rights Act of 1964, arguing that it sanctioned federal interference in the labor market and did not improve race relations.
 He once remarked: "The Civil Rights Act of 1964 not only violated the Constitution and reduced individual liberty; it also failed to achieve its stated goals of promoting racial harmony and a color-blind society".
 Paul opposes affirmative action.

-In August 2022, Paul expressed support for Republican state governments he described as “fighting back against so-called ‘Woke’ Capitalism.”